bomberstudios/fireworks/README.markdown

 ### Export

+- **All Pages as PNG 24 in…**  (No shortcut)

+  Exports all pages as flattened (non editable) PNG files with a 24 bits color depth.
+The commands prompts you for a folder to export, and files are saved with the page names as the file names.
+It also changes the Optimize settings for all pages, because I hate the "GIF as default format" :)

 - **All Pages as PNG 24**  (CTRL + ALT + SHIFT + X)

   Exports all pages as flattened (non editable) PNG files with a 24 bits color depth.
 The files are saved in a folder named YYYYMMDDHHMMSS (i.e: 20091028170642) inside the current folder, with the page names as the file names.
+It also changes the Optimize settings for all pages, because I hate the "GIF as default format" :)

+- **Current Page as PNG 24 in…**  (No shortcut)

+  Exports the current page as a flattened (non editable) PNG file with a 24 bits color depth.
+This command will ask you for the filename and folder location, and is specially built for @plumilla.

 - **Current Page as PNG 24**  (CTRL + SHIFT + X)